bmphx2/CTFs/BSidesDelhiCTF2018/data_bank/README.md

 ![leaking](databank_6.png)

-For the exploitation, it is possible to use the tcache poisoning attack and overwrite __free_hook() with the magic gadget.
+For the exploitation, it is possible to use the tcache poisoning attack and overwrite __free_hook() with the magic gadget using the edit() function on the corrupted chunk.

 ![tcache](databank_8.png)